Explains what you must do if you are arriving in Wales and have received a full COVID-19 vaccination course.

 What you must do if you arrive in Wales and are fully vaccinated

-- take a post arrival test at day 2 (not required for children under 5)
+- take either a post arrival LFT or PCR test on or before day 2

 Should your address or contact details change whilst you are in Wales then you must update this as and when required by submitting a new passenger locator form (on GOV.UK).